Anogio/Imputation_and_prediction/Rcode/README.md

 - the original dataset
 - the dataset with added missing data and multiple imputation
 - the dataset with added missing data and simple imputation

+## SAEM_Wei_Jiang
+Code for the SAEM logistic regression, as implemented by Wei Jiang.